University isn't for everyone. Here's how to make it from an apprentice to Managing Director.

 Ryan’s self confidence grew, he learned people skills, workplace ethics, gained trust and more importantly increased his commercial skill levels.
 This was something he had over his university student counterparts.

-Not bad for someone who was told by a different and very unsupportive Lecturer in his early days that he’d never make it as a graphic designer, due to leaving school with two C’s!
+Not bad for someone who was told by a different and very unsupportive Lecturer that he’d never make it as a graphic designer, due to leaving school with two C’s!

 ...And look what can be achieved after your apprenticeship!

 Following a successful completion of his apprenticeship, Ryan’s work earned him a job at the global advertising agency, McCann Erickson.
-Ryan was absolutely chuffed, but being a little naive and straight out of college, he openly admits that he didn’t really know who they were at the beginning, how big and impressive they were within the market or their client base.
-This soon changed and his Senior Designer mentor was quick to advise him that he’d ‘made it’ now!
+Ryan was absolutely chuffed, but being a little naive and straight out of college, he openly admits that he didn’t really know who they were, how big and impressive they were within the market or their client base.
+This soon changed and his Senior Designer mentor was quick to advise him that he’d ‘made it’!
 It turned out he was right!
 Very right!

 Ryan started work at McCann Erickson and was appointed the Motorworld account and subsequently chosen to be a member of the newly formed Retail Team.
 Clients included many household brands including Harley Davidson, Argos, Jungle.com, Vauxhall, Beefeater and Halfords to name only a few.